eriksvoboda/election-analysis2/README.md

     - Candidate x, who received x% of the vote and y number of votes

 ## Challenge Overview
+The Colorado Election commission has requested:
+    - The voter turnout for each county
+    - The percentage of votes from each county out of the total count
+    - The county with the highest turnout

+The purpose of this project is to provide these metrics to the commission by using Python to extract the information from the CSV file and write it in a text file to present to the commission.

 ## Challenge Summary